 Full disclosure, my wife co-authored this book, so I can’t claim to be impartial.

 Washington, DC is my adopted home city.
 I moved to the area more than a decade ago and it’s hard to imagine living somewhere else.
 For obvious reasons, it’s a city deeply woven into the fabric of United States History.
 But there are less obvious reasons it’s important, fascinating, and always worth exploring.
-Kaitlin Calogera and Rebecca Grawl of A Tour of Her Own have created a guide book of great value.
+Kaitlin Calogera and Rebecca Grawl of A Tour of Her Own have created a guide book (associate link) of great value.
 All too often women, no matter how important their role, are forgotten or purposefully left out of the records.
 This book is a step in redressing that omission.

 From the wealthy to the humble, from socialite to enslaved, from the early days of this nation right up to today, the book explores many faces of this great city.
 Each of the 111 locations is explored in a page of text followed by a photo, usually by photographer Cynthia Schiavetto Staliunas.
 There is often history as well as some context for the various sites, how they connect to the population and to the greater story of this nation.
 There are instructions for how to find each location as well as a bonus ‘hint’ of somewhere else to visit or something else to view.